vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-1-Setup.md

 Value: {paste your API key here}
 Description: Destiny

 Save and close the Manage Presets screen.
 You should now see your preset in the Preset menu.
 Select your preset to add your API key to the request.
 It should show up in the Headers with a checkbox on the left.
-You will need to use your prest to add the API key header to each request you build in Postman.
+You will need to use your preset to add the API key header to each request you build in Postman.

 ## First API Request

 Now on to your first API request!
 We'll use the popular Destiny streamer Datto to do an example request.
-We'll explain more about API requests in the next section of the tutorial, but for now enter this in the box next to GET
+We'll explain more about API requests in the next section of the tutorial, but for now enter this in the box next to GET:

 https://www.bungie.net/Platform/Destiny2/SearchDestinyPlayer/-1/dattowatto/